 Payments via WhatsApp

 You can make DSTv payments using WhatsApp by chatting with real people.
-You can contact us on +263716138432 to make a payment.
-Your payment will be processed within 30 minutes during working ours, and by 9 am if paid after hours.
+You can contact us on +26374883687 to make a payment.
+Your payment will be processed within 30 minutes during working hours, and by 9 am if paid after hours.

 A number of players have created online payment systems for DSTv.
 One reliable service is from Technology Zimbabwe.
 Their charges are not that bad, although they tend to hedge against loses.
 So you might have to check the current parallel market rates against their rate before you make your payment.
 Online payments allow you to pay using EcoCash and other banks that are supported.